nayakshweta/CosmosBookstore/README.md

 Step 2 : Make sure you have the environment variable .env created and the values are set for "COSMOS_DB_ACCOUNT" and "RESOURCE_GROUP" based on your resources

 Step 3 : Execute the shell script as './seed_data.sh'

+### Dataset Credits
+The dataset used in this application is ["GoodReads 100k books"](https://www.kaggle.com/mdhamani/goodreads-books-100k) dataset from Kaggle.